gwittich/Geographic-Information-Systems/README.md

 This Repository comntains notes for the GIS and QGIS Youtube Tutorials created by Gaia Resources.
-Narraters on the videos include *Piers Higgs (CEO), Chris Roach (Spacial Analyst) and Tracey Cousins (QGIS Trainer)*.
+Narraters on the videos include:
+*Piers Higgs (CEO),
+Chris Roach (Spacial Analyst) and
+Tracey Cousins (QGIS Trainer)*.
 These 3 people are valuable members of the Gaia Resources Team and wear several other important hats within the organisation.

 Below is an extract from their tutorial description on Youtube: